Bridgwater Carnival Logo

 We do not allow dogs in the grandstands for the reasons stated above.

-In 2023 we had 150 people squibbing in the High Street after the procession, the squibs are fixed to coshs which are held up at arms length and all let off at the same time.
+In 2024 we had 150 people squibbing in the High Street after the procession, the squibs are fixed to coshs which are held up at arms length and all let off at the same time.
 See our Squibbing page for more information.

-The date of the Carnival Concerts are governed by the Bridgwater Fair which precedes it, the four day Fair always starts on the last Wednesday in September each year followed by the concert on the following Monday, so for 2024 the Concerts start on Monday 30th September for 12 nights (excluding Sunday).
-Massive changes are planned for the Town Hall starting in 2024 so we have to wait to see what seating will be available.
-Tickets are available now from our online Shop.
+The date of the Carnival Concerts are governed by the Bridgwater Fair which precedes it, the four day Fair always starts on the last Wednesday in September each year followed by the concert on the following Monday, so for 2025 the Concerts start on Monday 29th September for 12 nights (excluding Sunday).
+Massive changes are planned for the Town Hall where work will still be ongoing in 2025 so we have to wait to see what seating will be available.
+Tickets will be available early in the new year from the Carnival Centre and our online Shop, they will be advertised on our website when available.

 You most certainly can, auditions for front of curtain acts are held early in the new year.
 Details will be posted on our online Page early in 2025.